papadavis47/papadavis47.github.io/README.md

-Portfolio Website for John William Davis/Software and Web Developer
+<h1>Portfolio Website for John William Davis</h1>
+<h2>Web Developer/Software Developer</h2>

 I am learning a lot through the GitHub tutorials, and I am going to chart my progress here.
 One day at a time, the journey to learn software programming and changing direction in my professional life is good.
 I am teaching myself a craft and embarking on a journey of endless learning.

 This will be a good place to blog and to learn - figure out things as I go.
-Learn GitHub as well as web developing, app and program development as well.
+Learn GitHub as well as web developing, app and program development.
 I realize that this is a basic themed gui type of choice for me to make, using Jekyll, but I can concentrate on other things for now and update with more HTML and other tools later.

-I will put up some images and write a little each day about my working life, and the process of going from a typical end user to a software programmer.
-I want to capture my creativity in my technical work, also.
+I will put up some images and write a little each day about my working life, and the process of going from a typical end user to a programmer.
+I want to capture my creativity in my technical work.
 That is an important balance for me.

 A little bit each day . . .

-About me:
+<h2>About me:</h2>

 This is one of my first projects on Github.com.

 I am a father.

 I am a husband.

-**I am going to test this and see if it comes out bold* _I am going to test this and see if it comes out as ITALIC_
+**I am going to test this and see if it comes out bold*

+_I am going to test this and see if it comes out as ITALIC_

-**Bold** and _Italic_ and `Code` text
+`Code` text

 [Link](url) and ![Image](src)
 ```